West Broadway River Corridor Project

 Hello, How is the Island Park going to made more user friendly?
 What is the plan for the homeless tents that inhabit the whole area you are addressing ?
 Many families are intimidated by the presence of these camps and will not use the area Thanks

-Ric Mcleod asked 8 months ago
+Ric Mcleod asked about 1 year ago

 Thank you for the question.
 The City recognizes that homelessness is a complex issue that impacts the use and perception of public spaces like West Broadway Islands.
 City officials are working closely with social service providers to increase shelter capacity and connect individuals experiencing homelessness with additional resources.
 However, fully resolving homelessness extends beyond the scope of any single department or project.